planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Twists:** Delay (gonna need more time here!), break tools, attract
 >     unwanted attention.\*

+A party may split a lengthy Use project into shorter ones if there is not enough time to finish it all at once.
+These subtasks have the same Difficulty but allow for incremental progress or faster completion by a team of skilled workers each handling a separate duty.

+Vehicle repairs face a Difficulty equal to their FRAME, making it troublesome to maintain big machines in the field.
+A proper garage for that vehicle type should ease the Difficulty down to a more manageable level.
+It takes about a day to fix one die of vehicle Stagger penalty.

 ## Scenery

 Active foes and enemies are not the only danger faced by characters,